Packing List for Kenya

 • Lightweight Jacket or Sweater: Although it’s warm during the day, evenings can be cool, especially in higher elevations.
 Pack a lightweight jacket or sweater to keep warm.

-• Safari Clothes: If you’re going on a safari or visiting a national park, consider packing neutral-colored clothing, such as beige, khaki, or olive, to blend in with the environment.
+• Safari Clothes: If you’re going on a wildlife safari or visiting a national park, consider packing neutral-colored clothing, such as beige, khaki, or olive, to blend in with the environment.
 Avoid bright colors and prints that can attract insects and wildlife.

 By packing these clothing items, you’ll be prepared for the weather and different activities you may encounter during your trip to Kenya.